Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 # Configure the Cluster Agent

-In the cluster agent directory, modify the resource definition `cluster-agent.yaml`.
-These configuration parameters can be obtained from the AppDynamics SaaS controller.
-The following parameters are needed: `controllerUrl`, `Account Name` and `Access Key`
+From the AppDynamics SaaS controller obtain the following configuration parameters: `controllerUrl`, `Account Name` and `Access Key`

-  `cd cluster-agent`
+In the cluster agent directory `cluster-agent` modify the resource definition `cluster-agent.yaml`.

 Edit cluster-agent.yaml